NoKodaAddictions/PyProxy/README.md

 # REMINDERS

 Please replace the `{{ PATH TO... }}` segments with the path to whatever PyProxy or CnR is looking for (Program manager, routeTo, etc)

+Use pyinstaller to compile the CnR source code and remember to set the default program to run .py files to CnR.exe